memorycircuits/syndb-docs/docs/dataset/2-upload.md

 ### Preparation

 We recommend you to follow the guide in the exact sequence provided.
-This ensures the instructions are followed effectively.
+This ensures the instructions are followed effectively and idiomatically.

 #### Terms and conditions
 You must accept the terms and conditions before uploading data.
 The terms include: